Convair B-58 Hustler: Notable appearances in media

 Jimmy Stewart, a bomber pilot during World War II and a brigadier general in the Air Force Reserve, appeared in the Air Force documentary film B-58 Champion of Champions.
 In the film, Stewart flew in the back seat of the B-58 on a typical low-altitude attack.

 In the film Fail Safe, the attack on Moscow is made by a squadron of "Vindicator" bombers, fictitious aircraft.
 While exterior shots of the plane relied on footage of B-58s, interior shots depicted a three-man crew, similar to that of a conventional airliner, and distinct from the tandem seating on a real B-58.
 The fictional Vindicator bomber was again represented by the B-58 in Fail Safe, a 2000 made-for-TV remake starring George Clooney.

+Model kits from the 1960s of the B-58 from Aurora & Revell were modified and used/partially used in the Anderson science fiction television series Fireball XL5, Stingray and Thunderbirds as spacecraft or futuristic aircraft.